Courtesy Pay Service

 Delta Community Credit Union’s Courtesy Pay service is one of our Account Protection tools that covers bounced checks and Automated Clearing House (ACH) items such as electronic payments made with your Checking Account number.

 Unforeseen emergencies or situations can happen that may cause your account to have insufficient funds when a check or electronic payment, such as your mortgage note, is presented.
 With Courtesy Pay, the transaction will be paid and you'll avoid the hassle and inconvenience of your check/ACH being returned or incurring merchant fees.

 How are Overdraft Protection and Courtesy Pay different?

 Overdraft Protection and Courtesy Pay services are designed to prevent your Checking Account transactions from being rejected due to insufficient funds.
-Overdraft Protection uses the funds in your qualified Delta Community Credit Union bank accounts such as your Savings Account or Money Market Account to cover insufficient funds in your Checking Account.
-Courtesy Pay does not link any of your bank accounts and allows your account to go negative in order to pay for your items that would have originally been rejected.*
+Overdraft Protection uses the funds in your qualified Delta Community Credit Union accounts such as your Savings Account or Money Market Account to cover insufficient funds in your Checking Account.
+Courtesy Pay does not link any of your accounts and allows your account to go negative in order to pay for your items that would have originally been rejected.*

 How Do I Sign Up for Courtesy Pay?

 You don’t have to sign up for Courtesy Pay.
 It’s a service that all account holders receive after their Checking Account has been open for 60 days or more and all eligibility requirements are met.

 You can enjoy a coverage limit up to $500 as long as your account has a balance greater than $0 and there are no delinquent loans with Delta Community Credit Union.*

 Still have questions?
 Review our Account Protection Tools Frequently Asked Questions.
 You can also contact a Credit Union Member Care representative or come into any one of our local Credit Union locations for further assistance.